Tongji-KGLLM/Tongji-KGLLM.github.io/_people/wang-haofen.md

 ## Academic Roles:
 - Council Member of the Chinese Information Processing Society of China
 - Secretary-General, China Computer Federation Technical Committee Natural Language Processing
+- Professional Committee of Natural Language Processing of China Computer Federation
+- Professional Committee of the Large Model and Generation of the Chinese Information Processing Society
 - Deputy Secretary-General, Professional Committee of Language and Knowledge Computing of Chinese Information Processing Society
 - Deputy Director, China Computer Federation Committee on Terminology
 - Chairman, China Computer Federation Technical SIGKG
 - Chair of OpenKG Technical Oversight Committee
 - Deputy Director, Shanghai Computer Federation Technical Committee Natural Language Processing
 - General Chair, LKM2024 (The first International Workshop on Large Knowledge-enhance Model, in conjucntion with IJCAI2024)
+- PC Chair, the 2025 Conference on Asian Chapter of the Association for Computational Linguistics and International Joint Conference on Natural Language Processing (AACL-IJCNLP 2025)
 - PC Chair, the 2024 Web Information Systems and Applications (WISA 2024)
 - General Chair, the 17th China Conference on Knowledge Graph and Semantic Computing (CCKS 2023)
 - General Chair, the 11th International Joint Conference on Knowledge Graphs (IJCKG 2022)